Logan-Locke/Logan-Locke/README.md

 ## Hi there 👋

+Student at the University of Oregon working towards a B.S. in Data Science and minor in Mathematics, with a concentration in Sociology.
+I have a passion for cleaning and analyzing real-world data, and designing visualizations to highlight the insights found within.

+As an aspiring Machine Learning Engineer, I am eager to apply my knowledge to generate actionable insights and create scalable models.
+I look forward to contributing to an innovative company committed to making an impact in the community.

 <!--
 **Logan-Locke/Logan-Locke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.